rocket-pool/RPIPs/RPIPs/RPIP-44.md

 The accounting categories are an attempt to simplify the tracking of value within a megapool, as well as calculating ownership.

 The permissioned exit functionality is meant as a simple convenience.
 The permissionless exit functionality is meant to avoid ongoing losses to rETH in cases of negligence or maliciousness.

+This functionality is scheduled to be implemented in Saturn 2 for two reasons: (a) that is when we are confident EIP-7002 won't block release, and (b) to minimize the significant scope within Saturn 1.

 ## Security Considerations
 - A misbehaving oDAO gains the ability to force exit any validator by applying penalties to increase `deficit` beyond `exit_deficit`.
 Alongside a malicious protocol upgrade, this would allow for control of all principal.